GregRos/preszr/README.md

 const decoded = szr.decode(encoded);
 ```

-You need to make sure `szr` is configured in the same way in the source and the destination.
+You need to make sure `szr` is configured with the same `encodings` in both the source and the destination.
+The order doesn't matter though.

 ## Custom types